FreedomPay: Stored Value

+FreedomPay Stored Value is a cashless payment solution, that provides corporate clients such as universities, hospitals, and corporate cafeterias with an option for stored value spending.
 The online portal for Stored Value allows FreedomPay clients to use that information for a number of purposes, from distributing basic monetary-value vouchers to rewards based on eating habits.

 Partnerships

 FreedomPay maintains partnerships with enterprises including: